Friday, October 26, 2018

 Roy Lichtenstein had previously done artwork for a book cover of Tuten’s 1971 novel, The Adventures of Mao on the Long March.
 The artwork that appears on the cover of Tintin in the New World was especially done for the novel in 1993 and is entitled “Tintin Reading”.
 I only discovered the existence of the Tuten/Lichtenstein collaboration this past August by happenstance.

-I had acquired the collectible figure of Tintin reading in the big red armchair 2 years ago upon visiting the Tintin Boutique in Brussels, Belgium.
-"Coffret at home" was inspired from the pages of the comic book “L’oreille cassée" (The Broken Ear), published in 1937, page 10 and 11.
+I had acquired the collectible figure of Tintin reading in the big red armchair two years ago upon visiting the Tintin Boutique in Brussels, Belgium.
+"Coffret at home" was inspired from the pages of the graphic novel “L’oreille cassée" (The Broken Ear), published in 1937, page 10 and 11.
 Tintin was originally holding a book entitled “Voyages aux Amériques” by Ch.
 J. Walker, Graveau éditeur, 1875.
 I decided to play with the narrative and have Tintin read his own adventure in Tuten's novel instead.

 In the beginning of the novel, it is revealed that Tintin is an art collector and is amassing a collection which includes Danse by Henri Matisse which appears in the artwork.